 Three seconds per teat after milking is all it takes to provide enhanced protection.

-After milking, insert each teat into the device for 3 seconds.
-The device dips and stimulates simultaneously.
+After milking, insert each teat into the device cup for 3 seconds.
+The conductive medium ensures electrical contact with the teat surface.

-The gentle electrical pulse activates smooth muscles, promoting rapid teat canal closure and bacterial protection.
+The gentle electrical pulse activates smooth muscles in the teat sphincter, promoting rapid teat canal closure and reducing the post-milking vulnerability window.

 Designed for durability, ease of use, and reliable performance in demanding farm environments.